Management of Sites Requiring Accelerated Remediation

-Since 2017, efforts to accelerate pollution remediation have been intensified, followed by the implementation of plans to expedite the remediation of polluted sites.
-In 2024, a phased project approach was introduced to achieve comprehensive pollution remediation, ensure risk control, and integrate feedback into preventive management policies.
+Since 2017, efforts to accelerate pollution remediation have been intensified, with continued implementation and advancement of plans to accelerate the remediation of polluted sites.
+In 2023, a total of 146 sites requiring accelerated remediation were identified, and since 2024, phased subsidy programs have been implemented to achieve comprehensive pollution remediation and management.

 Policy StrategyFor sites on the regulatory list, 146 remain where the polluter has either failed to carry out remediation more than six months past due or remains unidentified, with no remediation initiated.
 These sites are now classified as "sites requiring accelerated remediation."
 To use administrative resources effectively, these 146 sites will undergo priority analysis to identify responsible parties, ensuring proper and efficient allocation of administrative resources.
 Through environmental site assessments, economic evaluations, and remediation feasibility studies, appropriate and practical pollution remediation and management strategies are developed and implemented.